digst/cloud/design.md

 The user access management of the sandbox is separated from the rest of the GovCloud.
 SIT Customers can request temporary accredentials for employees and third party developers to evaluate features and the toolchain.
 Sandboxes have no support, no SLA and will be erased after a specified number of days.

-The limited cost of sandboxes is covered by existing users as they will benefit significantly from each new application and customer through economy of scale.
+The limited cost of sandboxes is covered by existing users as they will benefit from new applications and customers to the GovCloud through economy of scale.

 #### Release